planttheidea/react-jile/README.md

 }
 ```

 The caveat here is that these styles are *not instance-specific*, meaning on a reusable component there will only be a single stylesheet created.
-I consider this a shortcoming, so if you have any ideas about how to allow instance-specific styling let me know!
+This will be remedied in a future release.

 #### Development